Orbe1/official-job-monitor/README.md

 ## Current status

-InternJobs is a working local prototype using live public Greenhouse data.
+Job Monitor is a working local prototype using live public Greenhouse data.

 Currently: